soxueren/atsd/installation/aws-emr-s3.md

 Replace `<key-name>` and `<subnet>` parameters.

-The `<key-name>` parameter corresponds to the name of the private key used to login into cluster nodes.
+The `<key-name>` parameter corresponds to the name of the private key used to log in to cluster nodes.

 The `<subnet>` parameter is required when launching particular instance types.
 To find out the correct subnet for your account, launch a sample cluster manually in the AWS EMR console and review the settings using AWS CLI export.